macrocosm-os/prompting-api/README.md

 After verifying that the server is responding to requests locally, you can test the server on a remote machine.

 ## OpenAPI
-To access OpenAPI specifications, go to:
+To access OpenAPI specification, go to:
 [http://localhost:10000/docs](http://localhost:10000/docs)

 ### Troubleshooting